Elementis Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Elementis plc has executed a share buyback program, purchasing 140,000 of its own ordinary shares at an average price of 169.5478 pence per share for cancellation.
-This transaction reduces the total number of shares in issue, potentially enhancing shareholder value by increasing the earnings per share and demonstrating confidence in the company’s financial health.
+Elementis PLC has executed a share buyback program, purchasing 140,000 of its own ordinary shares at an average price of 164.8928 pence per share.
+This move reduces the total number of shares in circulation, potentially increasing the value of remaining shares and reflecting the company’s confidence in its financial health.

 The most recent analyst rating on (GB:ELM) stock is a Buy with a £200.00 price target.
 To see the full list of analyst forecasts on Elementis stock, see the GB:ELM Stock Forecast page.